atyryshkina/algorithm-performance-analysis/README.md

 With these filters, we are able to remove most of the parameters that are either identifiers or labels.
 Since identifiers and labels are more likely to negatively affect and add noise to the results of a machine learning model we are more concerned with removing these than removing reduntant parameters.
 In this paper, we used a unique category threshhold of 10.

 There are also some important attributes, that are not immediately available in the dataset.
-For instance, the complexity of bwa mem is O(reference size \* input file size), so this is a very important attribute.
+For instance, the complexity of bwa mem is O(reference size \* input file size), which is linearly correlated with runtime.
 However, this product is not a variable of the bwa mem dataset, but can be calculated and added.
 Just to note, in the Galaxy dataset, if the reference genome *name* is provided then the reference genome *size* is not provided.
-This is because the method in which the attributes were tracked.
+This is because of the method in which the attributes were tracked.

 Because the random forest is able to find non-linear relationships, we did not combine attributes in the preprocessing step.
-Combining attributes in preprocessing may make it easier for the random forest to find relationships, which would improve results, but we judged that it would be too costly to do so for all of the tools for this project.
+Combining attributes in preprocessing may make it easier for the random forest to find relationships, which would improve results.
+However, combining relavent parameters for each tool would require close monitoring and attention, and this is out of the scope of the project.

-#### attribute preprocessing
+#### Attribute Preprocessing

 There are cetain types of data that machine learning models prefer.
 For the sci-kit learn models, it is advised that the continuous variables be normally distributed and centered about zero, and that the categorical variables be binarized.